Vis-halG/Frontend-Interview/README.md

 ***

 ### 4.HTML:- What are different types of lists in HTML?
-there are mainly three types of lists used to organize content.
+there are mainly three types of lists.
 Ordered lists (&lt;ol&gt;) are used when the items need to follow a specific sequence, and they are usually displayed with numbers or letters.
 Unordered lists (&lt;ul&gt;) are used when the order of items doesn’t matter, and they are displayed with bullet points by default.
 Description lists (&lt;dl&gt;) are used to define terms and their descriptions, where &lt;dt&gt; represents the term and &lt;dd&gt; represents its definition.
 ***
 ### 5.HTML:- What are the various formatting tags in HTML?
 formatting tags are used to style and emphasize text.
 Some of the commonly used tags are: